-Walking is so simple, anyone who has the physical ability to walk can turn a stroll into a workout that burns calories, strengthens muscles and nourishes their overall fitness.
+Walking is so simple, anyone who has the physical ability to walk can turn a stroll into a workout that burns calories, strengthens muscles, provides health benefits, and nourishes their overall fitness.

 I know these things, because I LOVE To walk and have been doing walking workouts for over 20 years.
 For me, walking is not only good for my health and fitness, it is also a great way to relieve stress and think creatively.
 I’ve come up with some awesome ideas while striding down the path!